AhmedCodeGuy/portfolio/content/about/index.md

   - REST
 ---

-Hello!
-I'm Ahmed, a Software Engineer with strong JavaScript programming expertise in mobile development with a focus on React Native; recommending and implementing innovative solutions for the delivery of different mobile applications/tools on projects for clients.
+Hi! my name is Ahmed Hussein, and I'm a Software Engineer with strong JavaScript programming expertise in mobile development with a focus on React Native; recommending and implementing innovative solutions for the delivery of different mobile applications/tools on projects for clients.

 I care about; constructing clean, scalable, quality and top-notch solutions on a variety of projects - following established written procedures, guidelines, and techniques.